pschool-in/curriculum/content/grammar/article/readingactivities.md

 ```
 True:
 Articles are of two types.
-"An and An" are called as indefinite article.
+"An and An" are called indefinite article.
 Indefinite articles do not specify a particular thing or a person.

 False:
 Article "a" is used before the vowel sound.
 Article "an" is used before the consonants.
-"The" is called indefinite article.
+"The" is called an indefinite article.
 ```

 # Multiple choice questions